There are a number of further resources to help learn/teach about PsychoPy.

 The book is suitable for a wide range of needs and skill sets, with 3 sections for:

 The Professional (more detail for creating more precise studies)

 The Specialist (with info about specialist needs such as studies in fMRI, EEG, …)

 At School of Psychology, University of Nottingham, PsychoPy is now used for all first year practical class teaching.
 The classes that comprise that first year course are provided below.
 They were created partially with funding from the former Higher Education Academy Psychology Network.
-Note that the materials here will be updated soon - so make sure you have the latest version of them!

 We have started putting together an experiment recipe book with a range of basic experiments and exercises pitched at a range of levels (open to submissions and contributions!).